Mboukhal/The_Queen_Light/README.md

 # The Queen Light

 ## Project Overview
-This Arduino and ESP32-based project utilize an LED strip (SM16703) and an ultrasonic sensor (HC-SR04) to check void closets without the need to open them.
+This ESP32-based project utilize an LED strip (SM16703) and an ultrasonic sensor (HC-SR04) to check void closets without the need to open them.
 The code is modularized for better organization and readability.

 ## Hardware Components
-- Arduino
 - ESP32
 - LED strip (SM16703)
 - Ultrasonic sensor (HC-SR04)
+- Shift Register (74hc565)

 ## Libraries
 The project utilizes the following library: